 I have found when I meditate early in the morning that my body needs stretching after sleeping through the night.
 I might begin on my hands and knees in table pose for cat and cow stretches.
 Then move into child pose—also moving in child pose to the right and to the left for side stretches.
 From child pose I move forward onto my belly into cobra.
 With inhale and exhales I move up and down three times in low cobra and then once in high cobra or upward dog, which opens the heart.
 From there I sit for a 30 minute meditation.

-If possible, try sitting naked on the ground outside rather than on a cushion or blanket.
+If possible, try sitting naked on the ground outside rather than on a cushion or blanket (only a seasonal opportunity for many).
 Having your naked butt on the ground can be tricky (rough surface) or itchy (grass).
 Maybe there’s a rock or sand to sit on or a shallow pool of water to sit in.
 Obviously, you want a secluded place.
 The benefit of this is to connect with the earth since the same material that is in the earth is in our body.
 The outdoor setting might provide a pleasant natural surrounding for our meditation.
 Also, the earth is an electromagnetic field that can charge the electrons in our body and replenish our energy.
 If you can’t find a suitable place for a full naked outdoor meditation, try a barefoot walking meditation across a grassy field or along a beach.
 (See Frank Answers About Walking Meditation.)

 Alone or Together